zalo-alex/py-elf-runtime/README.md

 # Py ELF Runtime

-A Python ELF x86-64 Runtime, it parse, decompile on the fly and executes it in a Sandbox
+A Python-based ELF x86-64 runtime that dynamically parses, decompiles, and executes ELF binaries.
 > (The runtime has direct access to your operating system, the aim is not to create an isolated VM.)

 ## Basic Usage